Updated May 2023.

 Once you reach Pescadero State Beach, about six miles north of HI Pigeon Point, pull over into the large parking lot.
 From here, follow the signs down to the beach, which is a lovely stretch of shoreline with rocky cliffs, and under the highway to Pescadero Marsh Natural Preserve.
 With nearly 250 acres of protected land, the preserve is home to hundreds of species of birds within an impressively diverse set of habitats.

 Just off Stage Road, you’ll find Harley Farms Goat Dairy on North Street.
-The restored 1910 goat farm is open Friday to Sunday for farm tours featuring goats and llamas, and for guests to sample and buy some of the cheeses made on-site at the dairy’s cheese shop.
+The restored 1910 goat farm is offers farm tours featuring goats, llamas, bees, and peacocks.
+Check their website for guided tour availability, or stop by any day between 11 a.m. and 4 p.m. to pick up goods made on-site at the dairy’s cheese shop.

 Once you’re all stocked up, it’s time to head back on Highway 1 and drive the short six miles to the beautiful beacon that is Pigeon Point Lighthouse.
 Along the way, be sure to stop at Bean Hollow State Beach, a cute little rocky alcove with scenic views.

-After a chilled evening of making dinner in your rental unit’s fully equipped kitchen and hanging out with your pod in your cozy living room, be sure to check out the tide times for the next day (there’s a tide chart near the front desk).
+After a chill evening of making dinner in the hostel’s fully equipped kitchen and hanging out with other guests in the cozy living room, be sure to check out the tide times for the next day (there’s a tide chart near the front desk).

 To get up and close with another Northern California icon, head to Butano State Park, just a 15-minute drive from the hostel, where you’ll find miles of hiking trails through a redwood-filled canyon.
-Another option is Big Basin Redwoods State Park, an hour’s drive from the hostel, which has 80 miles of hiking trails with opportunities to see redwoods, waterfalls, and wildlife.
+Another option is Big Basin Redwoods State Park, an hour’s drive from the hostel, which has miles of hiking trails with opportunities to see redwoods, waterfalls, and wildlife.
+Big Basin is still recovering from several years’ worth of extreme weather events, including wildfires and intense rain, but much of the old-growth forest remains and the park is open for visitors.

 Spot some sea creatures